aws-samples/generate-company-summary-via-generative-ai/README.md

 ## Conclusions

-In this repo we have shown how a new technique, Web Search-Augmented Generation (WSAG), can help generative AI models generate more accurate results.
+In this project we have shown how a new technique, Web Search-Augmented Generation (WSAG), can help generative AI models generate more accurate results when the data sources are public web pages.
 In particular, we have shown how to use WSAG to summarize company web sites quickly, cheaply and accurately.

 ## Security